Should You Rent Or Buy A Home? The 5% Rule Helps You Make The Life-Changing Decision

 Thank you for all your support!
 Without you, we could not keep this site running.
 Gang Gang!

-You may be considering purchasing a new home because rental prices have surged 21.3% for a one-bedroom year-over-year and 16.7% for a two-bedroom nationally.
-However, will it be cost-effective to make the move from renting to becoming a homeowner?
+You may be considering renting your next home because, while interest rates have skyrocketed, home prices have not seen significant changes over the last year.
+However, will it be cost-effective to make the move from becoming a homebuyer to renting?
 The 5% Rule may help you make one of the most important decisions of your life.